RyanMetin/slush-angular2/README.md

 slush-angular2
 ==============

 Slush generator to get started with the Angular2 Alpha Preview.

+Scaffold has an example component with a decorator, service and template.
+Mouse over the header and check it out.

 It uses the [angular/quickstart](https://github.com/angular/quickstart) repo to build the dependencies needed:
 - [Angular2](https://www.npmjs.com/package/angular2): The current Alpha Preview pre-built in ES5.